A calculus for modal compact Hausdorff spaces: Preliminaries

 \begin{proposition} A finitely additive operator on a contact algebra is de Vries additive iff it is proximity preserving. \end{proposition}

 An important role in this paper is played by the de Vries additive operators that are upper continuous.

 \begin{definition} An operator $\Diamond$ on a contact algebra $\mathbf{B}$ is \emph{upper continuous} if for each $a \in B$ the meet of the set $\{\Diamond b: a\prec b\}$ exists and is equal to $\Diamond a$.
-We call a modal contact algebra with an upper continuous operator an \emph{upper continuous modal de Vries algebra}. \end{definition}
+We call a modal contact algebra with an upper continuous operator an \emph{upper continuous modal contact algebra}.
+Upper continuous modal contact algebras and upper continuous modal de Vries algebras are defined similarly. \end{definition}